-AudioShake sits at the intersection of music and tech, so one of the things we see pretty clearly is how much of our future music experiences will be built on the parts of a song (called “stems”).
+AudioShake sits at the intersection of music and tech.
+So, how much of our future music experiences will be built on the parts of a song (called “stems”), is one of the things we can see pretty clearly.
 Music–and content more generally–will be “atomized,” creating entirely new ways for fans to interact with music and video.

-Today, the most common use of instrumentals and stems (e.g. the vocal or drum stem) are most often used in sync licensing, remixes, and remasters.
+Today, the most common use of instrumentals and stems (e.g. the vocal or drum stem) is in sync licensing, remixes, and remasters.
 Those will continue to be important revenue and creative opportunities for artists and labels going forward.

-But we are also moving into a world where music will be all around us–not just in the ways we know today (e.g. sitting in our car or bedroom, listening to a track), but also via new formats and experiences that are beginning to emerge.
-Many of those new formats will be based on being able to pull apart and remix or re-arrange how, where, and when a song is heard, will be the basis for these new formats.
+But we are also moving into a world where music will be all around us.
+This means not just in the ways we know today (e.g. sitting in our car or bedroom, listening to a track).
+It would also be via new formats and experiences that are beginning to emerge.
+Pulling apart and remixing or re-arranging how, where, and when a song is heard, will be the basis for these new formats.

-In gaming and fitness, we’ll see the emergence of adaptive music–music that is changing in relation to your environment, and isn’t hard-coded into the game or platform.
-So your avatar could enter a scene, and each time the music might be different, and not only that, but the entire environment might have elements of that song.
+In gaming and fitness, we’ll see the emergence of adaptive music–music that is changing in relation to your environment and isn’t hard-coded into the game or platform.
+So your avatar could enter a scene, and each time the music might be different.
+Not only that, but the entire environment might have elements of that song.

 Of course, there are still a lot of challenges for all of this to work for artists.

-For one, a ton of songs are missing their stems–sometimes because of when the song was recorded, or simply because a hard drive crashed and session files were lost.
+For one, a ton of songs are missing their stems.
+Sometimes because of when the song was recorded, or simply because a hard drive crashed and session files were lost.
 In those cases, the music is largely limited to what can be done with the full mix.
-It’s particularly problematic in sync, where departments have told us they miss 30-50% of the opportunities that come to them because they can’t provide an instrumental in time–if at all.
+It’s particularly problematic in sync.
+In that area, departments have told us they miss 30-50% of the opportunities that come to them.
+This is because they can’t provide an instrumental in time–if at all.
 That’s the piece AudioShake is hoping to help solve.
-We have an Enterprise platform for labels and publishers, and a platform for indie artists, so they can create AI instrumentals and stems on-demand, and not miss out on any opportunities.
+We have an Enterprise platform for labels and publishers, and a platform for indie artists.
+With that, they can create AI instrumentals and stems on-demand, and not miss out on any opportunities.

-Second, if we are going to move into a world where remixing; mash ups; and algorithm-driven, interactive music experiences are the norm, then there has to be the right infrastructure in place for artists to be paid.
+Second, if we are going to move into a world where remixing, mash-ups, and algorithm-driven, interactive music experiences are the norm, there will need to be the right infrastructure in place for artists to be paid.
 In addition to that, we need for stem use to be detected across the ecosystem.
-Remixes can be great marketing and promotional tools, but artists aren’t always paid for them, and remixers don’t see as much upside either.
+Remixes can be great marketing and promotional tools, but artists aren’t always paid for them.
+Remixers don’t see as much upside either.
 There is definitely a lot of room for improvement.

-Having said all that, I think it’s exciting to think that there will be more opportunities for music and artists in the future.
+With that said, I think it’s exciting that there will be more opportunities for music and artists in the future.
 By opening recordings up into their parts and instrumentals, an artist’s music has more opportunities to be listened to and enjoyed in new ways.